RiiConnect24/Wii-Guide/_pages/en_US/letterbomb.md

 LetterBomb is an exploit for the Wii that is triggered using the Wii Message Board.

 #### What you need
-- An SD card that is no more than 32GB in size
+- An SD card formatted to FAT32/MS-DOS
 - A Wii on System Menu version 4.3

 #### Instructions